chenweilian0419/CEP_WA2/README.md

 # Gravitational Attractor Simulation

-An interactive gravitational simulation built with p5.js, where you can add, remove, and observe attractors with adjustable gravity, zoom, and velocity display.
+An interactive gravitational simulation built with p5.js, where you can add, remove, and observe attractors with adjustable gravity, zoom, translation and velocity display.

 ## 🔗 Demo